 Overview and Structure

 First and foremost, digital contract management provides a complete overview.
 Contracts are categorized and organized, making them easy to locate and track over time.
-Companies and organizations can be very different, so the structure of contract management is tailored to each unique operation.
+Companies and organizations can differ, so the contract management structure is tailored to each unique operation.

 Different Access Levels